Harish14525/CYBERSECURITY-PROJECTS/README.md

 # CYBERSECURITY-PROJECTS
 🛡️ Cybersecurity & Infrastructure Security Portfolio – Harish Babu G

-Welcome to my professional cybersecurity portfolio.
+Welcome to my cybersecurity portfolio.
 This repository showcases a collection of real-world-inspired projects spanning offensive security, infrastructure hardening, cloud deployments, Linux system administration, and threat detection.
 Each project reflects my hands-on experience in simulated and production-like environments.

 Each folder contains a detailed README with technical walkthroughs, configurations, tools used, and relevant screenshots.